DCMA International welcomes new commander

-Navy Capt.
-Bari Jones (center) assumes command of Defense Contract Management Agency International Command at Fort Gregg-Adams, Va., April 18.
-(DCMA courtesy photo)
+FORT GREGG-ADAMS, Va. – Navy Capt.
+Bari Jones took charge as the 17th commander of Defense Contract Management Agency’s International Command April 18.

+Marine Corps Lt.
+Gen. Greg Masiello, DCMA director, welcomed Jones with a reminder that the agency is in “mid-stride” of making changes to meet the efforts of it’s strategic plan.

+“You’re coming in at an opportunity to watch the agency morph into its next iteration,” Masiello said, during the headquarters-based ceremony.
+“I’m sure you’re going to bring that to the International team and continue (its) successes.”

 |Date Taken: